aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Ch2.PNG)

 ### Problems faced in this chapter
-*Working with babel.
+-Working with babel.
-*Working on the "Older Browsers Support" section.
+-Working on the "Older Browsers Support" section.
-*Adding snapshots to the README file.
+-Adding snapshots to the README file.